 SF Ballet Celebrated Arts Education in April

 It was a crisp morning in late April when 150 students wound their way through SFMOMA’s atrium.
-Dodging the relics of the museum’s Soapbox Derby held the week prior, the children—joining from SFUSD Bessie Carmichael School and Rosa Parks Elementary School—headed into the cool darkness of the museum’s Phyllis Wattis Theater.
+Dodging the relics of the museum’s Soapbox Derby held the week prior, the children—joining from SFUSD Bessie Carmichael School and Rosa Parks Elementary School—headed into the museum’s Phyllis Wattis Theater.
 As they settled into their seats, they prepared for a field trip they are unlikely to forget: a one-time screening of Myles Thatcher’s ballet film COLORFORMS, filmed at SFMOMA during the shelter-in-place mandate, and marking a historic collaboration between the museum and SF Ballet.

 The field trip topped a busy month at SF Ballet.
 In April alone, the Company opened three programs—including three world premieres—and hosted a Gala for Artistic Director Helgi Tomasson.
 Offstage, in the bustling second floor of SF Ballet School and the administrative offices, SF Ballet planned an equally robust month of arts, culture, and educational offerings.